Bringing all California resources together under a unified command

-The Rural Fire Capacity (RFC) Program is a Federally-funded grant program that allows California to provide local and rural fire departments with minor firefighting, training, communications and safety equipment for their volunteer firefighters.
-The RFC Program is not intended for major equipment (fire engines, vehicles, etc) or Capital repairs.
-The RFC Program has a 50/50 match requirement which means that the applying department must be able to meet the intended grant award, dollar for dollar.
+The Volunteer Fire Capacity (VFC) Program is a federally funded grant program that allows California to provide local and rural fire departments with minor firefighting, training, communications and safety equipment for their volunteer firefighters.
+The VFC Program is not intended for major equipment (fire engines, vehicles, etc.) or Capital repairs.
+The VFC Program has a 50/50 match requirement which means that the applying department must be able to meet the intended grant award, dollar for dollar.
 Awards for departments are set at a minimum of $500 with a maximum of $20,000.
 Amounts may be adjusted based on the grant funding available.
-For additional information please contact Megan Esfandiary at Megan.Esfandiary@fire.ca.gov or Doug Ferro at D.Michael.Ferro@fire.ca.gov.
+For additional information please contact Megan Esfandiary at Megan.Esfandiary@fire.ca.gov or Bryan Giambrone at Bryan.Giambrone@fire.ca.gov.

-Under what is known as the California Master Mutual Aid Agreement, CAL FIRE assists other fire departments within the State when Department resources are available, regardless of the type of disaster.
+Under what is known as the California Master Mutual Aid Agreement, CAL FIRE assists other fire departments within the State when local resources are depleted and Department resources are available, regardless of the type of disaster.
 In turn, CAL FIRE can access the local government fire departments through the same agreement for assistance in wildland fire suppression.

-The Governor's Office of Emergency Services (OES) can also request that CAL FIRE assist with non-fire emergencies when the Governor has declared a State of Emergency.
-That was the case during the Northridge earthquake of 1993 and the statewide floods of 1997, when CAL FIRE provided flood-fighting crews and incident management and logistical support services.
+The Governor's Office of Emergency Services (OES) can also request CAL FIRE assistance with non-fire emergencies when the Governor has declared a State of Emergency.
+Such was the case during the Northridge earthquake of 1993, Napa earthquake of 2014, floods of 1997 and the Oroville Dam incident in 2017 when CAL FIRE provided flood-fighting crews and incident management and logistical support services.

-When wildland fires rage across the state and resources are stretched thin, agreements with the California Military Department provide for California National Guard resources.
-This includes activation of the giant C-130 aircraft known as Modular Airborne Fire Fighting System (MAFFS), helicopters, support personnel, communications equipment, and other specialized resources.
+When California is under siege with wildland fires across the state and resources are stretched thin, agreements with our local government cooperators through the California Fire Assistance Agreement (CFAA) and the California Military Department provide for California National Guard resources.
+The local government agencies provide personnel and equipment throughout the state and the National Guard provide Fire Crews, C-130 aircraft known as Modular Airborne Fire Fighting System (MAFFS), water dropping and medical rescue helicopters, support personnel, communications equipment, and other specialized resources.